Project ShIFT Grant

 Finally, the central location for dissemination of Project ShIFT resources is a website called: Refocus: Viewing the Work of Disability Services through a New Lens.
-Located at www.projectshiftrefocus.org, this is a web-based tool designed to encourage professionals in the DS field to examine current practice, consider the implications of those practices, and imagine how they might be reframed and redesigned.
+This web-based tool is designed to encourage professionals in the DS field to examine current practice, consider the implications of those practices, and imagine how they might be reframed and redesigned.

 Project ShIFT has had a transformational effect on the philosophy and practice of project participants.
 Funding from the Department of Education not only facilitated change on ShIFT participants and their campuses, but catalyzed meaningful and long-lasting change in higher education and the field of disability services.